Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/GPL_compliance.md

 Therefore, one needs to be careful when claiming a license is compatible with GPL, possibly even if the license is listed as compatible by the FSF [p.
 160, 1].
 It is due to this clause, that GPLv3 code cannot be included in Apache projects, while the opposite (i.e. Apache code in GPLv3 projects) is allowed [4].

-Comment: GPLv2 and GPLv3 are not compatible.
+Comment; GPLv2 and GPLv3 are not compatible.
 However, as it should be explicitly stated that _"GPL version 2 or any later version"_ can be used, the user or developer can decide which version to follow.
 As far as I understand, this has nothing to do with license compatibility but rather a type of multi-licensing.

 #### License Compatibility - Example of Use:

 First, if there are multiple contributors (i.e. copyright holders) to a project, _all_ must agree if you are to change license (e.g., by signing a CLA beforehand).
 However, there is an exception.
-Namely, you are always allowed to switch to a compatible license [2] (details are described here: [3]).
+Namely, you are always allowed to switch to a compatible license [2]¹.
 Of course, the old license still applies to the software at that earlier point.

 Second, when multiple compatible projects are merged, all licenses still apply to their respective parts.
 However, if you wish, the combined program can be seen as licensed under only the most stringent license present - assuming they are compatible.
 For instance, GPLv3 and Apache 2.0 are compatible (in one direction [4]), and together a combined work under these licenses could be seen as the strong copyleft GPLv3 [3].

+¹ _Details regarding compatible licenses are described here [3]._

 [1] - Andrew M. ST. Laurent (2004), Understanding Open Source and Free Software Licensing, ISBN 978-0596005818